G52-73951X7 - Laptop MSI - Free user manual and instructions

 - Cover the load plate onto the package.

-- Press down the load lever lightly onto the load plate, and then secure the lever with the hook under retention tab.
+- Press down the load lever lightly onto the load plate, and then secure the lever with the hook under the retention tab.

 - Align the holes on the mainboard with the cooler.
 Push down the cooler until its four clips get wedged into the holes of the mainboard.